 View the leading fx brokers in Australia below.

-The best forex brokers in Australia to suit each forex trading style are:
+The best Australian forex broker regulated by ASIC across each forex trading category are:

-The MT4 forex trading platform is the most popular worldwide due to its ease of use, charting and the ability to execute trades easily.
-Pepperstone also announced in 2018 the release of MT5, both of which offer:
+The MetaTrader 4 (MT4) forex trading platform is the most popular worldwide due to its ease of use, charting and the ability to execute trades easily.
+The tool speciality is currency trading either manually, with automation or copy trading facilities.
+MT4 features include:

 Navigator & Market Watch Windows with 85 indicators